sqlparser/gspHome/_posts/2018-07-20-guide-of-site-organization.md

 Documents will be organized using category, tag and collection.

 ### Categories

-A series of how to articles
+Demos used to illustrate how to use General SQL Parser: **demo**

+Articles about SQL syntax of different databases: **sql-syntax**

+API, class information about General SQL Parser library: **gsp-api**

 ### Tags

-Database vendors: db-all, dax, db2, greenplum, hana, hive, impala, informix, mdx, mysql, netezza, oracle, postgresql, redshift, sqlserver, sybase, teradata, vertica
+Database vendors tags: **db-all, dax, db2, greenplum, hana, hive, impala, informix, mdx, mysql, netezza, oracle, postgresql, redshift, sqlserver, sybase, teradata, vertica**

+Use cases from the end users: **use-case**

 ### Collections